-We are delighted to commemorate our 175th anniversary—a year of celebrations that highlight our school’s history and milestones, recognizes our remarkable community, and launches us toward a bright and purposeful future guided by our strategic vision.
+We were delighted to commemorate our 175th anniversary—a year of celebrations that highlighted our school’s history and milestones, recognized our remarkable community, and launched us toward a bright and purposeful future guided by our strategic vision.

-Read a letter from Head of School Dana Weeks to learn more about our celebration plans.
+Read a letter from Head of School Dana Weeks to learn more about the celebration.

 Attend an Event

-Virtual plans are underway with special reunion activities planned for classes with years ending in '0, '1, '5, and '6.
-There will be events all week long, concluding with the 175th Anniversary Celebration.
-If you would like to get involved, please contact Brandon Jones '00, Director of Alumni Relations, at firstname.lastname@example.org.
+Virtual plans with special reunion activities were held for classes with years ending in '0, '1, '5, and '6.
+There were panel discussions, workshops, and celebrations held all week long, concluding with the 175th Anniversary Celebration.

 GFS History: A Timeline